canalun/sqloth/README.md

 # sqloth
-It is an offline SQL dummy data generator!!
+offline SQL dummy data generator!!

-*"Wanna test using dummy SQL data?
-You'll like SQLOTH...!"*
+*"you want dummy SQL data for test? will like sqloth...!"*

 ## 🎉 Features 🎉
 - ✅ completely offline, which means you can use confidential schema
 - ✅ automatically analyze foreign key dependencies and generate data along with them